10 THINGS TO DO IN PARIS

 Skip the lines at the Louvre and visit this beautiful museum instead!
 Musée d’Orsay houses the largest collection of impressionist and post-impressionist masterpieces of the world.
 Inside are the works of a few of my favorite artists: Pierre Auguste Renoir, Édouard Manet, and Claude Monet.
 This museum is housed inside the former Gare d’Orsay, a railway station constructed for the 1900 World Fair.
 The view from the top level is amazing!!

 I have a big admiration for painters and their art, that is one of the reasons why I initially moved to Paris – to focus my studies on Art History.
 If you are in Paris for a few days, and not sure whether to visit this museum or the Louvre, consider the following: the Louvre exhibits over 35,000 works of art (that’s a lot!), Musée d’Orsay contains 2,000 paintings and 600 sculptures.
 Back in the day, I visited the Louvre over a dozen times (3-4 hours inside each time), and I still have tons to see! … plus it is overwhelming due to the size of it.

 CAFÉ DE L’ESPLANADE

-This café (pictured above) is likely my favorite café in Paris, and it has a spectacular view of Les Invalides!
+This café (pictured above) is my absolute favorite café in Paris, and it has a spectacular view of Les Invalides!
 I love how cozy the outdoor seating is, the trendy inside decor, their menu, and that it sits in all of its Parisian splendor.
 Overall, it is a discreet, quiet, and elegant café in the exclusive 7th arrondissement.